18F/18f.gsa.gov/_posts/2022-11-18-18f-checks-in-with-jerome-lee-and-the-eapd-project.md

 To prepare for the next major phase of the project, we’ve also spent time preparing other parts of our infrastructure to receive other types of APDs.
-Next up, MMIS (Medicaid Management Information System) Implementation IAPDs!
+Next up, MMIS (Medicaid Management Information System) Implementation Advance Planning Documents (IAPDs)!
 This is a really important step in the project because MMIS IAPDs make up the largest volume of APDs that I receive as a state officer and probably holds the most interest for our state partners.
 We’ve already started working on it and are looking to pilot it in the next couple months.

 We started this project as an experiment to demonstrate what it means to have a business owner who is deeply tied to development of the product, and I think